TECH 797 - Undergraduate Ocean Research Projects

 The ultimate objective of the Memorial Bridge project is to deploy a hydrokinetic turbine beneath the Memorial Bridge in the Piscataqua River in Portsmouth, New Hampshire to harvest mechanical power from the water beneath the Memorial Bridge, and then convert it to electrical power to meet the energy needs of the bridge.
 The turbine will power aesthetic, navigation, traffic and aerial lighting as well as educational and informational monitoring and displays.
-Using data from last year’s URC report, we were able to develop a more detailed design.
-This began by selecting the best turbine that will operate at the site location to supply the power requirement.
-Once the Gorlov helical turbine was chosen, it was sized accordingly.
-Based on the size of the turbine and the predetermined power density curves of the river, we chose to design a variable flux generator (VFG) to generate the electricity needed.
-The VFG is a highly efficient generator that had not been thoroughly and scientifically tested yet.
-Though further work to meet the ultimate goal is still required, we have made much progress toward making the Memorial Bridge a sustainable site.
+Based on the size of the turbine and the predetermined power density curves of the river, the 2012-13 senior project team chose to design a variable flux generator (VFG) to generate the electricity needed.
+The VFG is a highly efficient generator that has not been thoroughly and scientifically tested.
+Further work to meet the ultimate goal is still required but the team made considerable progress towards making the Memorial Bridge a sustainable site.

 Evaluation and Characterization of the Fluid Dynamics Within a Circular Flume

-The purpose of this project is to evaluate and characterize the fluid dynamics within a circular flume.
-The group studied the flow through the flume to show whether or not this tank is a suitable testing facility to study Incipient motion and bed stress, which are components of the study of sediment transport.
-The team are driving the flow field by use of two 40 lb. thrust motors with the flow then going through flow straighteners to reduce turbulence.
-Once the flow goes through the flow straighteners, they use the Vectrino II to collect velocity readings down field.
-These readings will show the velocity in each x,y,z dimensions to show whether this flume is producing the flow field needed to study sediment transport.
+This purpose of this project was to evaluate and characterize the fluid dynamics within a circular flume.
+The group studied the flow through the flume to show whether or not this tank is a suitable testing facility to study incipient motion and bed stress, which are components of the study of sediment transport.

 UNH Remotely Operated Underwater Vehicle (ROV)